Ash and Cinder | chapter 5

 “Sky, this is Trick.”
 Maverick draws an invisible line connecting me and Sky, confirming my suspicion that we’ve never met before.

-“’Fastest kid in the compound, at your service” Sky holds out a hand, mock curtseying as he does.
+“Fastest kid in the compound, at your service” Sky pries his goggles off, mock curtseying as he does.
 His accent is distinctly British.
-Freckles smatter his olive skin and his narrow blue eyes are full of mirth despite being puffy from either running or crying.
+Freckles smatter his olive skin and his narrow blue eyes are full of mirth.
 We shake, his hand is slender like the rest of him, I can picture him racing around the dome clutching a rubber knife.

 “Not too bad, bit parched from all that running.”
 He shoves his hands in his pockets and looks to Maverick.
 Mave shrugs.